makerspet/makerspet_snoopy/firmware/README.md

     connecting to your home WiFi.
   - If your ESP32 module fails to connect to your home WiFi (e.g. wrong password), your WiFi module will recreate its `KAIA-WIFI` network, so you can retry the WiFi configuration steps above.
+  - Keep in mind that ESP32 works only with 2.4GHz networks.
+You will not be able to see or connect to any 5GHz networks.
 - Launch Kaia.ai software stack on your PC, see instructions for [end users](https://github.com/kaiaai/docker/tree/main/kaia-ros) and [developers](https://github.com/kaiaai/docker/tree/main/kaia-ros-dev).
 - Your ESP32 module should re-connect to your home WiFi using the credentials you have supplied, see instructions